rubenarturopj/twitter_clone_001/README.md

 -   Auth.js --> But "@next-auth/prisma-adapter" 2023, which is the official primsa adapter for Auth.js / NextAuth.js.
 (Serves to loggin using several social media profiles/accounts like github, google, facebook, etc.) (npm install next-auth @next-auth/prisma-adapter)
 -   Bcrypt.
 A library that helps hash passwords (this means Encrypt passwords changing them into a completely different string made of different characters) (npm install bcrypt).
 For its types: (npm install -D @types/bcrypt)

+Data and Time manipulation (front and back)

+-   date-fns: toolset for manipulating JavaScript dates in a browser & Node.js. (_npm install date-fns_)

 ### Features